How Do I Let Go

 Karla “Karlita” Flores

 AfroRooted is a community dance festival focused on the parallels of black and brown street style art forms to urban and traditional movements of the African diaspora.
-Launched in February 2020 at the Malonga Casquelourd Center for the Arts, the first AfroRooted festival brought together over 250 participants and spectators for a first time dance battle occurring in this space.
-For the third installment of the festival, AfroRooted aims to explore Hip Hop’s African diasporic roots through community dialogue, cultural exchanges and movement practice, including a series of monthly community dance workshops that highlight one street style and one traditional African art form open to all levels.
+In February 2020 at the Malonga Casquelourd Center for the Arts, AfroRooted Vol. II brought together over 250 participants and spectators for a first time dance battle occurring in this space.
+For the third installment, AfroRooted will continue this work to explore Hip Hop’s African diasporic roots through community dialogue, cultural exchanges/ battles and a series of dance workshops that highlight one street style and one traditional African art form.

 Karla "Karlita"